What the Future Holds: Critical reception

 What the Future Holds received generally favourable reviews from music critics and writers.
 Pip Ellwood-Hughes from Entertainment Focus gave the album a perfect score, commenting that the album showcases "wider range of versatility and bringing back those harmony-filled ballads that always featured on their early albums."
 He added, "What the Future Holds never attempts to jump onto current trends."
-In contrast, Roisin O'Connor of the Independent wrote, "So it’s amusing that this year’s What the Future Holds, a sugary rush of high-octane bangers, fits so well into 2020’s onslaught of maximalist dance-pop.
+In contrast, Roisin O'Connor of the The Independent wrote, "So it's amusing that this year's What the Future Holds, a sugary rush of high-octane bangers, fits so well into 2020's onslaught of maximalist dance-pop.
 After more than two decades, Steps are finally on-trend."
-TotalNtertainment said in a review, "it’s great to see that, not only have Steps retained their sound but have brought it dancing energetically into 2020 and beyond."
-Harrison Smith of Gigwise shared the same opinion stating, "whilst the group may have a staple sound, they are more than willing to adapt to current trends." musicOMHs Nick Smith described the album as "bold and brilliant," saying "it’s rather refreshing to hear Steps revelling so exultantly in the unashamedly feel-good aspect of their sound."
+TotalNtertainment said in a review, "it's great to see that, not only have Steps retained their sound but have brought it dancing energetically into 2020 and beyond."
+Harrison Smith of Gigwise shared the same opinion stating, "whilst the group may have a staple sound, they are more than willing to adapt to current trends." musicOMHs Nick Smith described the album as "bold and brilliant," saying "it's rather refreshing to hear Steps revelling so exultantly in the unashamedly feel-good aspect of their sound."
 Renowned for Sounds Brendon Veevers stated, "It is without a doubt pop quintet Steps who deliver THE record of the year ... still producing top grade hits."